ValeriaGallegoR/SENG8120_Assignment2/README.md

 # SENG8120 Modern Automated Testing

-## Purpose
+## Assignment 2

-This repository houses the code we require for examples and assignments.
+### Purpose

-## Repository Usage
+This repository has the purpose of creating Test coverage for:

-This repository will contain branches of code.
+- Calculate the canvas size

-Please refer to your instructor's directions on how to use this repository.
+- Calculate the amount of paint needed for a surface

-## Branch Usage
+### Branch Usage

 **Installing The Dependencies**